brew/slowapp/README.md

 This is a demonstrator app (build with node/expressjs) and Kubernetes manifests to deploy it, along with an nginx-ingress controller.
 The idea is to test what happens to pods that are restarted while requests are still in progress.

+---

+There's an ASP.NET version of this README... here: [README-ASPNET.md](README-ASPNET.md)

+---

 ## Build and install on Docker for Mac

 ```sh